On Euler number of symplectic hyperbolic manifold: Introduction

 \section{Introduction}

+Let us start the article by recalling two well-known conjectures related to the negativity of Riemannian sectional curvature.
+The first one, usually attributed to Hopf, is \begin{conjecture}(Hopf Conjecture) Let $X$ be a closed 2n-dimensional Riemannian manifold with sectional curvature $sec$.
+Then

-The main results of this article related to a well-known problem, attributed to Hopf, to the effect that the Euler characteristic $\chi(X^{2n})$ of a closed Riemannian manifold $X^{2n}$ of negative sectional curvature must satisfy the inequality $(-1)^{n}\chi(X^{2n})>0$.
-This conjecture holds true in dimensions $2$ and $4$.
-In four dimensions, one can check that positive (resp. negative) sectional curvature implies that the Gauss-Bonnet-Chern integrand is pointwise positive \cite{Chern}.
-However, in higher dimensions, it is known that the sign of the sectional curvature does not determine the sign of the Gauss-Bonnet-Chern integrand.
+\end{conjecture} This is true for $n=1$ and $2$ as the Gauss–Bonnet integrands in these two low dimensional cases have the desired sign \cite{Chern}.
+However, in higher dimensions, it is known that the sign of the sectional curvature does not determine the sign of the Gauss-Bonnet-Chern integrand \cite{Ger}.
 A vanishing theorem in \cite{JX} which stated that the space of $L^{2}$ $k$-forms is trivial for $k$ in a certain range which depends on pinching constants for the curvature.
 For good pinching constants the question of Hopf can thus be answered.

-Dodziuk \cite{Dodziuk} and Singer have proposed to settle the Hopf conjecture using the Atiyah index theorem for coverings.
-In this approach, one is required to prove a vanishing theorem for $L^{2}$ harmonic $k$-forms, $k\neq n$, on the universal covering of $X^{2n}$.
-The vanishing of these $L^{2}$ Betti numbers implies that $(-1)^{n}\chi(X^{2n})\geq0$.
-The strict inequality $(-1)^{n}\chi(X^{2n})>0$ follows provided one can establish the existence of nontrivial $L^{2}$ harmonic $n$-forms on the universal cover.
+We denote by $h^{k}_{(2)}(X)$ the $k$-th $L^{2}$-Betti number of Riemannian manifold $X$.
+The second conjecture which proposed by Singer (\cite{Sin} and also \cite[Conjecture 2]{Dod}) is \begin{conjecture}(Singer Conjecture) Let $X$ be a closed 2n-dimensional Riemannian manifold with negative sectional curvature.
+Then

+\end{conjecture} Because of the Euler-Poincar\'{e} formula the Singer conjecture implies the Hopf conjecture in the case where $X$ has negative sectional curvature.

 The program outlined above was carried out by Gromov \cite{Gro} when the manifold in question is K\"{a}hler and is homotopy equivalent to a closed manifold with strictly negative sectional curvatures.

 A differential form $\a$ in a Riemannian manifold $(X,g)$ is called bounded with respect to the metric $g$ if the $L^{\infty}$-norm of $\a$ is finite, namely,